Skip to main content

 Your child will have received a certificate today if their attendance since September has been above 96%.
 We are now classing any absence between 90% and 95% a cause for concern and you will have received a letter regarding this.
 If your child’s absence is below 90%, your child will now be classed as a persistent absentee.
 This is in-line with local and government initiatives.
 An appointment will be made to discuss how we can support you and your child to attend regularly and see the importance of regular attendance.

-Lateness = Lost Learning (Figures below are calculated over a school year)
+(Figures below are calculated over a school year)

-5 minutes late each day
+5 minutes late each day3 days lost

-10 minutes late each day
+10 minutes late each day 6.5 days lost

-15 minutes late each day
+15 minutes late each day 10 days lost

-20 minutes late each day
+20 minutes late each day13 days lost

-30 minutes late each day
+30 minutes late each day19 days lost

 We regularly have children turning up late to school.
 We are setting our children up to fail if we allow this to happen regularly.
 In the workplace, this would not be tolerated.
 Imagine if the staff turned up late several times a week.
 This would not be a good example to set your children and if you found the gates closed when you needed to attend work, imagine the complaints I would receive.
 If you find mornings difficult, we need to discuss how we will make them better.